HardCodeDev777/UnityCodeLama/README.md

 ## 📦 Installation

-1. Download the ZIP archive.
+1. Download the latest .unitypackage file from the Releases page.
-2. Unzip and place the `UnityCodeLama` folder inside your project's `Assets/` directory.
+2. Drag & drop it into your Unity project window.
 3. Unity will automatically compile the editor extension.

 No additional setup required.